MicrosoftDocs/win32/desktop-src/SecAuthN/ibytebuffer-lockregion.md

 ---
-Description: 'Restricts access to a specified range of bytes in the buffer object.' ms.assetid: '7bcb3c1e-5739-41f7-a3aa-2943542943ed'
+Description: Restricts access to a specified range of bytes in the buffer object. ms.assetid: 7bcb3c1e-5739-41f7-a3aa-2943542943ed
-title: 'IByteBuffer::LockRegion method'
+title: IByteBufferLockRegion method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IByteBuffer::LockRegion method

 \[The **LockRegion** method is available for use in the operating systems specified in the Requirements section.
 It is not available for use in Windows Server 2003 with Service Pack 1 (SP1) and later, Windows Vista, Windows Server 2008, and subsequent versions of the operating system.
 The [**IStream**](https://msdn.microsoft.com/library/windows/desktop/aa380034) interface provides similar functionality.\]

 The **LockRegion** method restricts access to a specified range of bytes in the buffer object.